THE CURRENT OWNER

 The Victorian greenhouse is now back to its former glory, thanks to master joiner, Jonathan Roberts and the original 100 year old vines are still producing grapes in the summer.
 The gardens now reflect the grandeur of the house with 7ft high beech hedges, orchard and an Italian garden complete with lily pond.
 The original stone coachhouse and farm buildings were completed in December 2004 and Trevor Hall Farm purchased and added to the estate in 2010, thereby returning the original park and woodland to the Trevor Hall estate enabling it to once more be nestled in its centre.

 2016 sees the Parker family resume the management of Trevor Hall after a 3 year sabbatical with extensive refurbishments and upgrades to all major services which we know will provide the 5* accommodation that our guests have come to expect.
-Additional themed bedrooms are completed – ‘Moulin Rouge’, ‘Great Gatsby’ and ‘Out of Africa’ which are fun, stylish and exciting – well, we had to find more places to put our collections!
+Additional themed bedrooms are completed – ‘Moulin Rouge’, ‘Great Gatsby’ ‘Out of Africa’ and Trevorfell – which are fun, stylish and exciting – well, we had to find more places to put our collections!

 New and exciting times are ahead with the next generation of Parkers’ joining the team, as we begin work together on the next phase of development at Trevor Hall.
 Our next major works for 2017 completion is to develop our Victorian glass house into a wedding ceremony and dining area for our Intimate Wedding couples.
 Trevor Hall has the most beautiful views of the Dee valley, that it seems a shame not to be able to enjoy them close up!
 Extensive tree planting with the creation of new woodlands walks encompassing the whole estate; the addition of new garden areas; continued addition of world artifacts and memorabilia to the rooms and corridors, plus an opportunity for all our guests to become a part of the history of this impressive house….